By SUZANNE KOZIATEK

 “She’s good for the kids – she’s good for all of us,” Carroll says.
 “It’s not just the students who sometimes need to be reminded that we are created to enjoy life – it’s all of us, myself included.
 CoCo has an infinite supply of unconditional love and offers a welcome respite from ‘the daily grind.'”

 Carroll acquired CoCo from a breeder about a month ago, with an eye toward having her at school to provide assistance to kids who might benefit from pet therapy.
 The puppy is now in the process of undergoing training, not just in obedience, but in being out in public and interacting with the kids.
+Kids need to find ways that they can help their mental health and be given an outlet that will support them.
+Unlike adults who are able to Blessed CBD öl kaufen as well as try out other natural and modern medications, kids need to utilize what they have for this stage of their life and a therapy puppy can prove to be very supportive.

 She’s learning focus, tolerance, patience, obedience, and manners, all of which will be required skills when she eventually is certified as a therapy dog.